anushkakda/Azure-App-Service-Availability/README.md

 Now that we have made sure that the compute resources would be allocated/deallocated according to the demands of the situation; would it not be nice if the Application performance can also be enhanced?

-The easiest and often ignored problem is **Cold Start**.
+The easiest and often ignored problem is **cold start**.
 What’s important to understand is that these  compute resources can get deallocated in case of application inactivity; that is, if no requests have been made to the App Service for over 20mins, and the existing instance is not busy processing the earlier requests – the instance would be freed up (deallocated).
 When this happens, cold start condition may surface.

-Hence, Cold start is a term used to describe the delay in the first request made to an application upon startup.
+Hence, cold start is a term used to describe the delay in the first request made to an application upon startup.
 One of the most common reasons for cold start is the automatic instance deallocation that we discussed earlier.
 Therefore, idleness of the application causes latency and in turn affects the performance.

 <br />